 National Minimum Wage (April 2021 – March 2022)

 |YEAR||25 AND OVER||21 – 24||18 – 20||UNDER 18||APPRENTICE|

 The above information illustrates the legal minimum pay per hour.
-The actual wage that you will receive can differ from employer to employer depending on industry, job role and Apprenticeship level however, they legal prohibited to pay below the wage levels outlined above.
+The actual wage that you will receive can differ from employer to employer depending on industry, job role and Apprenticeship level however, they are legally prohibited to pay below the wage levels outlined above.

 Apprenticeships are available to anyone over the age of 16, living in England.
 The National Apprenticeship Service is committed to ensuring that high quality apprenticeships are a prestigious option, accessible to all people from all backgrounds.
 All vacancies on ‘Find an Apprenticeship’ will clearly state what the entry requirements are for the job role being advertised.
 There will be different entry requirements depending on the industry, job role and apprenticeship level.

 Training Works are always looking for excellent candidates.
-To find out who is currently advertising, please keep an eye out on our website, social media channels (Facebook, Twitter and Linkedin) as well as the national ‘Find a Apprenticeship’ website where all our current vacancies will be advertised.
+To find out who is currently advertising, please keep an eye out on our website under the Opportunities page, social media channels (Facebook and Twitter) as well as the national ‘Find a Apprenticeship’ website where all our current vacancies will be advertised.

-During your sign up process, all the above will be documented within a commitment statement that will form part of your apprenticeship agreement.
-This is an Individual Learning Plan that all parties (including Training Works, your employer and yourself) will be required to sign up to.
+During your sign up process, all the above will be documented within a commitment statement that will form part of your Apprenticeship agreement.
+This is an Individual Plan that all parties (including Training Works, your employer and yourself) will be required to sign up to.

-The minimum duration of each individual apprenticeship is based upon the apprentice working at least 30 hours per week – this must include any off-the-job training that you undertake.
-However, there is some circumstances where this does not apply.
-Where hours are reduced to below the threshold of 30 hours per week, the duration of the apprenticeship will be extended to take account of this.
+The minimum duration of each individual Apprenticeship is based upon the Apprentice working at least 30 hours per week – this must include any off-the-job training that you undertake.
+However, there are some circumstances where this does not apply.
+Where hours are reduced to below the threshold of 30 hours per week, the duration of the Apprenticeship will be extended to take this into account.